SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus.md

    Initialization of the b2c_telco_spa recipe can take about 20 minutes.
 Sample data for this recipe includes telco specific data and content.

 1. Start SAP Commerce with the following command.
-From the `sap-commerce-folder>/installer` folder run the following commands for Windows:
+From the `sap-commerce-folder>/installer` folder, run the following commands for Windows:

    ```bash
    install.bat -r b2c_telco_spa -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd start